Carnagion/jabberwock/README.md

 # Jabberwock

-**Jabberwock** is a simple static site generator written entirely in Rust.
+**Jabberwock** is a simple static site generator written entirely in Rust, using [Hatter](https://github.com/xvxx/hatter) as its templating language.
-It uses [Hatter](https://github.com/xvxx/hatter) as its templating language, and aims to be highly configurable and modular using a system similar to that of [Metalsmith](https://github.com/metalsmith/metalsmith).
+It aims to be highly configurable and modular using a system similar to that of [Metalsmith](https://github.com/metalsmith/metalsmith), while still being blazing fast and memory-safe.

 # Installation